-Firstly, the Mexican Social Security Institution grants its affiliated workers benefits in kind and money in case they get sick and, in the case of women when they go through maternity.
+The Mexican Social Security Institution grants its affiliated workers benefits if they get sick and, in the case of women, when they go through maternity.

-Secondly, in the case of diseases, the insurance covers medical attention, surgery, medicines, and hospitals.
-Besides, if the worker is incapable of working because of the disease, there is also a subsidy in money for him to continue to obtain a salary
+In the case of diseases, insurance covers medical attention, surgery, medicines, and hospitals.
+When workers are ill and incapable of working, there is also a subsidy in money for them to continue to obtain a salary.

-In the case of maternity, for instance, insurance covers all medical attention, in-kind help for lactation, and an in-money subsidy of 100% of the worker’s salary for 42 days before labor and 42 days after labor.
+In the case of maternity, insurance covers all medical attention, in-kind help for lactation, and an in-money subsidy of 100% of the worker’s salary for 42 days before and 42 days after labor.

-Furthermore, the IMSS offers medical insurance for pensioners and their families as well.
+Also, the IMSS offers medical insurance for pensioners and their families.

-This subcategory of benefits basically refers to all those not given to the employee as money, i.e. medical assistance, surgery, hospitalization, and medicines.
+This subcategory of benefits refers to all those not given to the employee as money, i.e., medical assistance, surgery, hospitalization, and medicines.

 - Fixed Fee: 20.40% of the current UMA value.

-- Surplus Fee: If the employee makes more than 3 times the value of UMA, a fee is paid on the surplus of 1.10%.
+- Surplus Fee: If the employee makes more than three times the value of UMA, a fee is paid on the surplus of 1.10%.

-- Surplus Fee: If the employee makes more than 3 times the value of UMA, a fee of 0.4% is paid by the worker on the surplus.
+- Surplus Fee: If the employee makes more than three times the value of UMA, a fee of 0.4% is paid by the worker on the surplus.

 Medical Expenses for Pensioners And Their Beneficiaries.

-Following, once a worker retires, he continues to have medical insurance for himself and for his beneficiaries (spouse and underage kids).
+Once a worker retires, he has medical insurance for himself and his beneficiaries (spouse and underage kids).
 Indeed, he pays for this insurance throughout his productive years, with a subsidy from his employer.

 - Company contribution: 1.05% of the BLS.